Hell Below/Stars Above: Writing and recording

-Shortly after the band had started performing shows after their brief hiatus, Todd Lewis received a phone call from Lisa Umbarger to come down from Austin, where he was living at the time, to Dallas to hear demos the rest of the band had been making.
-When presented with the demos, which consisted of early versions of "Motivational" and "You'll Come Down" (along with an unreleased song, "Trust Game"), Lewis was impressed; "It was just like, 'Holy shit.
-Y'all are a different band all of the sudden.' " From that point onwards, Lewis became more motivated and started writing more songs collaboratively with the rest of the band, and continued to write and demo songs until days before the band went out to start recording.
-As a result, for the first time in the band's discography, the songs featured on Hell Below/Stars Above were written collaboratively by the whole band, compared to being written solely by Todd Lewis.
-Todd Lewis and Mark Reznicek described the songwriting as to the Dallas Observer as "finishing each other's sentences" or ideas, and said it had come about naturally. "[Hell Below/Stars Above] was more of me [Todd Lewis] bringing in an idea and having the band flesh it out.
-We'd had enough time together as a band--me and Mark and Lisa--to start vibing that way, and kind of feeding off each other."
-Despite Clark Vogeler being the band's newest member, he quickly became an equal part in the song writing process.
-This new approach to songwriting proved to be extremely productive for the band; by the time the band headed to the studio, they had been able to write 40 brand new songs.After initially being scheduled to start recording in November 1999, the band entered Sunset Sound Recorders in Hollywood, California, on January 3, 2000.
-The studio, which Clark Vogeler referred to as "a classic studio", had been used by many influential rock acts from the 1970s such as the Rolling Stones and Led Zeppelin.
-Todd Lewis went on to cite the studio and its history as an influence on the sound of the album, which he described as "a little grander sounding, [and] a little more '70s, I guess."
-While the Toadies initially considered using other producers, the band decided to work with Rubberneck producers Tom Rothrock and Rob Schnapf again, as the band favoured their "full" production style.
+Whilst Todd Lewis was still living in Austin, the rest of the Toadies began writing new material together in Dallas.
+After hearing and being impressed by the band's demos, which consisted of early versions of "Motivational" and "You'll Come Down" (along with an unreleased song, "Trust Game"), Todd Lewis started writing songs collaboratively with the rest of the band; this marked a change from the band's prior output, which was solely written by Todd Lewis.
+Todd Lewis and Mark Reznicek described the songwriting process of Hell Below/Stars Above as "finishing each other's sentences", with Todd Lewis presenting an idea that the rest of the band would flesh out.
+"We'd had enough time together as a band--me and Mark and Lisa--to start vibing that way, and kind of feeding off each other."
+In spite of his status as the band's newest member, Vogeler quickly became an equal part in the song writing process.
+Writing and demoing of new material continued until days before the Toadies headed out to Sunset Sound Recorders in Hollywood, California to begin recording the album in January 2000.
+The new approach to songwriting proved to be extremely productive for the band; by January 2000, they had been able to write 40 brand new songs.
+After initially being scheduled to start recording in November 1999, the band entered Sunset Sound Recorders on January 3, 2000.
+The studio, which Clark Vogeler referred to as "a classic studio", had been used by many influential rock acts from the 1970s such as the Rolling Stones and Led Zeppelin, and its history became an influence on the overall sound of Hell Below/Stars Above, which Todd Lewis described as "a little grander sounding, [and] a little more '70s, I guess."
+The band opted to work again with Rubberneck producers Tom Rothrock and Rob Schnapf again, favouring their "full" production style.
 The band aimed for a sound that was "a little bit more live, [and] not quite so mechanical" as the Pro-Tools produced Feeler sessions; in order to achieve this sound, the album was recorded onto two-inch analog tape.
+Three songs from the Feeler sessions, "Push the Hand", "Doll Skin" and "Best of Three" (retitled "What We Have We Steal"), were recovered and re-recorded for the album, while two other songs, "Joey Let’s Go" and "Waterfall" were also re-recorded but did not make the final album.